 When I was invited to be an ombudsman for a Navy ship, life took an unexpected turn.

 My introduction to real estate came when we bought a home from a part-time agent.
 The process was frustrating and difficult; I didn’t feel educated or supported.
 That experience stuck with me.
 It showed me how critical it is to have a knowledgeable, caring REALTOR® by your side.
+Kevin’s Navy colleague who was also a REALTOR® entered the picture.
+He invited me to become an ombudsman, which meant being a family liaison for our ship’s command.
+I’d serve as the point of contact for Sailors and their families back home, especially in emergencies.
+Little did I know that what I would learn as an ombudsman, would serve me when I decided to go into real estate.

 I got my license in 2017, and since then, real estate has become my purpose.
 I’m grateful to work in a Christian-centered brokerage, where my values align with my career.
 I believe God called me to this profession to help people navigate some of life’s biggest transitions.
 For me, being a REALTOR® is both a service and a spiritual calling.